-It’s 2021 (finally), and I’m sure we’re all ready for new beginnings and new opportunities.
-To reach our potential, many people create New Year’s Resolutions to stay focused and goal oriented.
+The new year is just around the corner, and it’s a time for new beginnings and new opportunities to become the best version of ourselves.
+Often, people create New Year’s Resolutions to reach a goal or lock down a good daily habit, like exercising, drinking water, or spending less time on social media.
 But resolutions don’t just have to be for adults, preschoolers and small children can learn and grow with them, too.

-For children age three to five, they don’t need anything incredibly huge, like learning a new language or something adult-oriented, like working out.
-Instead, help them focus on healthy, positive ideas.
+For children age three to five, a small goal is fine.
+They don’t need to learn a new language or pick up a workout routine.
+Instead, help them focus on healthy, positive ideas that support skills they’re working on.
 Below, we have some ideas that you can provide and help them put into action.

 Set a Time Each Day

-If it’s a habitual activity, like brushing teeth twice a day or reading together each day, set aside a time to do it and set a timer.
+If it’s a habitual activity, like making the bed each morning or reading together each day, set aside a time to do it and set a timer.

 Get Back in the Saddle